-Domain Name System is an amazing technology that helps us open internet addresses without a hustle.
-We easily write the domain name and the DNS has the job to find the IP of the domain we wrote.
-Just like the phone book on your mobile phone, you need to find Srikanta, so you write “Srikanta”, and you don’t need to remember his actual number.
+Domain Name System is a fantastic technology that helps us open internet addresses without a hustle.
+We quickly write the domain name and the DNS has the job to find the IP of the domain we wrote.
+Similar to the phone book on your smartphone.
+When you need to find Srikanta, you write “Srikanta,” and you don’t need to remember his actual number.

-DNS is an essential part of the Internet.
-It manages to translate all the inquiries into IP addresses, and like this, it can identify different devices that are connected to the network.
+DNS is a necessary part of the Internet.
+It translates all the inquiries into IP addresses, and it can identify different devices that are connected to the network.

-When you visit a domain such as techblog.tips, your computer follows a series of steps to turn the human-readable web address into a machine-readable IP address.
-This happens every time you use a domain name, whether you are viewing websites, sending an email or listening to Internet radio stations like Radio Mirchi.
+When you visit a domain name such as techblog.tips, your computer follows few of steps to turn the human-readable Internet address into an IP address.
+This happens whenever you use a domain name to browse websites, sending an email or listening to Internet radio stations.

-Now let’s show you how DNS server works with one example:
+Now here is how DNS server works with one example:

 Step 1: Request information

-The process begins when you ask your computer to resolve a hostname, such as visiting http://techblog.tips.
-The first place your computer looks is its local DNS cache, which stores information that your computer has recently retrieved.
+The process begins when you ask your computer to resolve a domain name, such as visiting http://techblog.tips.
+At first your computer looks local DNS cache, which stores information about IP address that your computer has recently retrieved.

 If your computer doesn’t already know the answer, it needs to perform a DNS query to find out.